rosenpass/rosenpass/papers/whitepaper.md

     ```
 16. Point out explicitly that we use KEMs from NIST-Competition Round 3.
 Include links to the competition submission packages.
 Update citations to reflect the exact specification version.
 17. Consistent naming convention.
 Always use the term `secret key`, never  `private key`.
+18. `pidiC` -> `pidi_ct`; to make it clearer that this is a cipher text
+19. Where we refer to the biscuit ciphertext, we now use the term `biscuit_ct`.
+Previously we had used various variable names such as `nct` (nonce followed by cipher text) or just plain `biscuit`.

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension